The Gouffre Berger

 1956 - 1st minus 1000 underground World record at -1122 m

-Further research led to new entries.
+Further research led to new entries being discovered.
 These included “La Fromagère” from 1966 onwards, with the aim of finding a departure point higher than that of Le Berger, which would set a new record if it were joined.
-The cavers came up against a siphon crossed by diving in 1990.
-An obstinate team finally succeeded in reaching the junction “on foot” at the end of December 2024.
+The cavers came up against a sump and passed by diving in 1990.
+An determined team finally succeeded in reaching the junction “on foot” at the end of December 2024.

-It all began at the vats, but the story continues with new passages.
-Dive attempts to cross the siphons from below were unsuccessful, and the ascent to the Saint Nizier plateau continues.
+It all began at les cuves, but the story continues with new passages.
+Dive attempts to cross the sump from below were unsuccessful, and the ascent to the Saint Nizier plateau continues.

 The discoveries are less than 300 metres from the plateau.